gmoysiad/bank_marketing_campaign/README.md

 This repository contains code and associated files for the marketing campaign for targeted marketing regarding the customers of a bank.

-This project was done with the help of [Mihalis Galanakis](https://github.com/mihalis2412) and [Aggelos Konioris](https://github.com/AGGELOS-KONIORIS)
+This project was associated with [Mihalis Galanakis](https://github.com/mihalis2412) and [Aggelos Konioris](https://github.com/AGGELOS-KONIORIS)

 ## Project Overview